bandaian/bandaian/README.md

 ![Twitter Follow](https://img.shields.io/twitter/follow/ianbanda2?style=social)

+This is my repository for all the projects I have worked on.

 <!--
 **bandaian/bandaian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.